Expansions for the linear-elastic contribution to the self-interaction force of dislocation curves: Introduction

 for some constant $C > 0$ independent of $\e, h, \bx$.

 Second, the statement ``$\e,h$ are small enough with respect to $\Gamma$" can be made more precise.
 In fact, the proof requires $\e$ and $h$ to be small enough with respect to the four constants

-where $\varphi$ is an arc length parametrization of $\Gamma$.
+where $|\Gamma|$ is the length of $\Gamma$ and $\varphi$ is an arc length parametrization of $\Gamma$.
 The fourth constant above is large if, for instance, in the situation on the right in Figure \ref{fig:Gamma0}, a second part of $\Gamma$ would be inside $B(x,\e)$.

 Third, note the practical property that $F_{\e,i}^h$ and $\cF_{\e,i}^h$ can be directly computed from $\bx$.
 Indeed, the first term in \eqref{Feih} and the second term in \eqref{cFeih} are explicitly expressed in terms of the five points $x_{i-m^h}$, $x_{i-1}$, $x_i$, $x_{i+1}$ and $x_{i+m^h}$.
 To express the remaining second term in \eqref{Feih} explicitly in terms of $\bx$, we recall (see, e.g.\ \cite{DeWit60, HirthLothe82}) the following formula for the force that a line segment $\gamma_{x \to y}$ which connects $x \in \R^2$ to $y \in \R^2$ exerts on a curve segment at $0$ in normal direction: